Spanish Side-by-Side Shotguns

 By Chuck Hawks

-These days, when a knowledgeable shotgunner says "Spanish Shotguns," chances are they are referring to guns made by five small manufacturers in the Basque region of Northern Spain.
-All five are centered on the small cities of Eibar and Elgoibar, the heart of Spanish gunmaking.
+These days, when a knowledgeable shotgunner says "Spanish Shotguns," chances are they are referring to guns made by four small manufacturers in the Basque region of Northern Spain.
+All four are centered on the small cities of Eibar and Elgoibar, the heart of Spanish gunmaking.

 These are not the only shotgun makers in Spain, but they are the firms that turned the reputation of Spanish shotguns completely around.
 For while today Spanish best guns are considered by connoisseurs to be among the best in the world, in my youth Spanish guns were regarded with suspicion, even disdain.

-That is because in the 1950's there was a niche market in the United States for cheap double guns.
+This was because in the 1950's there was a niche market in the United States for cheap double guns.
 The mass market in those days was for repeating shotguns (as it still is) and what market there was for middle and high priced double guns was already overcrowded by American, British, Belgian and Italian guns.
-The Spanish economy was still struggling to recover from the debilitating Spanish Civil War that preceded W.W.
-II and, ruled by the only surviving Fascist government in Europe, laboring under the weight of international censure.
+The Spanish economy was still struggling to recover from the debilitating Spanish Civil War that preceded WW II and, ruled by the only surviving Fascist government in Europe, laboring under the weight of international censure.

-There was room at the bottom of the price structure and American distributors paid the large Spanish makers that existed in those days to produce economy doubles.
+There was room at the bottom of the price structure and American distributors paid the largest Spanish gun makers to produce economy doubles.
 The Spanish gun companies desperately needed cash flow and were in no position to turn down orders, so cheap guns is what they built.
 Before long, although it was far from the truth, the average American shooter thought that all the Spanish could build was cheap guns.

 Unfortunately for the Spanish makers who mass-produced inexpensive shotguns, as the years went by manufacturers in South America, Eastern Europe and Turkey were able to undercut their prices.
-Eventually the market for double guns turned around, quality became more important than price, and the large Basque gunmakers who had disastrously misjudged the market by committing to inexpensive guns went under.
-The few surviving tiny specialty shops began their ascent to international respectability.
+Eventually, the market for double guns turned around and quality became more important than price.
+The large Basque gunmakers who had misjudged the market by concentrating on inexpensive guns went under and the few surviving specialty shops began their ascent to international respectability.

 They tightened their lines, dropped their lower grade guns and concentrated on building fine side-by-side shotguns of the kind in which they passionately believed.
 The Basques have always had close trading ties with Britain and Basque gunmakers traditionally saw the classic British side-by-side game gun as the ultimate expression of the gunmakers' art.
 This was a gun that they could build as well as anyone in the world and they set out to prove it.